UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 This all looks rather scary, and it is important that we are careful with the images that we download.
 It is therefore quite useful to be able to analize them like this.
-This image, in particular, is from a verified publisher (Docker Inc. no less!), and has been downloaded over 10M times, so we'll be safe.
+This image, in particular, is from a verified publisher (Docker Inc. no less!), and has been downloaded over 10M times, so the container is likely not maliicous.

 ## Running containers
-The images that we just downloaded are inmutable files, they are snapshots of an environment, distributed to be used as *templates* to create 'containers'.
+The images that we just downloaded are immutable files, they are snapshots of an environment, distributed to be used as *templates* to create 'containers'.
 The containers are, essentially, images being *run*.
 They are executions of the image, and because they are running, they are no longer 'static'.